the-learning-machine/ml-book.com/_docs/cl_rf.md

 Later, James starts asking more and more of his friends to advise him, and they recommend the places they have been to.
 Then James chooses the places that were recommend the most to him, which is the typical Random Forest algorithm approach.

-$$Thus, Random Forest is an algorithm that builds n decision trees by randomly selecting k out of the total of m features for every decision tree, and takes the mode (average, if regression) of the predicted outcomes.$$
+**Thus, Random Forest is an algorithm that builds n decision trees by randomly selecting k out of the total of m features for every decision tree, and takes the mode (average, if regression) of the predicted outcomes.**

 # 2. Pros & Cons
 **Advantages:**